aws-samples/shopfloor-connectivity/docs/sfc-data-processing-filtering.md

 }
 ```

-The value on which the filter is applies is include when it is not the only value for that source and value a and b must
-exist for that source.
+Filters are applied to values in the source configuration.
+A value is included when it is not the only value for that source, and both values 'a' and 'b' must exist for that source.

-The names as values for the filters are the names which are used as the keys in the channel configuration of the
-source (not the name value which is used to set the name of the value in the output).
-If a value is a structured value,
-including sub values these can be specified by adding a "." plus the name of these fields, e.g. ServerStatus.state.
+The names used as values for the filters correspond to the keys in the channel configuration of the source (not the 'name' value used to set the name of the value in the output).
+For structured values with sub-values, these can be specified by adding a '.' followed by the name of these fields, e.g., 'ServerStatus.state'.

-The condition filters use the JMESPath syntax (https://jmespath.org/) to match the name of the values and their sub
-values, allowing to use the full JMESPath syntax to build complex filters.
+Condition filters use JMESPath syntax (https://jmespath.org/) to match the names of values and their sub-values, allowing the use of full JMESPath syntax to build complex filters.

-If a name of a field, or a part of it does contain other than alphanumeric characters, then these must be included in
-double quotes, e.g. "System-Status", "System-Status".state, "System.Status".state.
+If a field name, or part of it, contains non-alphanumeric characters, it must be enclosed in double quotes, e.g., "System-Status", "System-Status".state, "System.Status".state.

-Condition filters are as a map in the "ConditionFilters" section of the configuration.
-The name of the entry which
-defines a filter can be used as the value of the "ConditionFilter" for a channel to apply that filter for the channel.
+Condition filters are defined as a map in the 'ConditionFilters' section of the configuration.
+The name of an entry defining a filter can be used as the value of the 'ConditionFilter' for a channel to apply that filter to the channel."